shadowlack/shadowlack-core-book/countries/aurius.md

 There are two popular ways to gain access to the underwater world of Aurius:

-- Via the Portal Transport System, which has access points to Aurius located in [Bhim](/countries/bhim), and also the east coast of [Mansukh](/countries/mansukh)
+- Via the [Portal Transportation System](/technologies/portal-transportation-system), which has access points to Aurius located in [Bhim](/countries/bhim), and also the east coast of [Mansukh](/countries/mansukh)
 - Via a submarine-like vessel, called a Rloamyta, and enter directly through one of Aurius' seaports

 ## Culture